It seems like Cauliflower is EVERYWHERE these days, from riced cauliflower and cauliflower pizza, to good old steamed cauliflower.

-Can Chickens Eat Cauliflower?
+Can Chickens Eat Every Part of Cauliflower?

-We don’t have to tell you that chickens need calcium.
-They need it for bone development as they grow.
-And once your pullets become laying age, they need it for healthy eggs.
 However, it doesn’t stop there.
 Hens that don’t get enough calcium are also prone to egg binding, bone density problems, and beak issues.

 While cauliflower isn’t high in calcium, it does have enough for a boost.
 It makes it the perfect treat that contributes to good eggs.
 But it doesn’t stop there.
 Keep reading for more great vitamins found in cauliflower.